krolow/cv/cv/cv-vinicius-krolow.md

 * Firebase
 * Vagrant / Puppet

-A part of that developing, parking applications, i have been developing applications in:
+A part of that specific application/technologies, i have been developing applications in:

 * Symphony 2
 * Express